amlcurran/website/src/articles/bodycoach-a-b-testing-paywall.md

 ## Running the experiment

 We used Amplitude to run this A/B test.
 My candid review of Amplitude is that it is fantastic, but the data is overwhelming.
-A huge positive of it is that it takes a lot of the interpretation of the data and does it for you, removing human bias in the results.
+A huge positive of Amplitude is that it does a lot of the interpretation of the data for you, removing human bias in the results.

 Amplitude splits an A/B test into four stages:
 - **Plan**: creating the A/B test parameters themselves